Mocktalk

 It was great that the demo went well, but what else do people need

-Identifying areas for improvement or measure their progress effectively.
+• Identifying areas for improvement or measuring their progress effectively.

 Mocktalks goals.

-I met with the Ryan (CEO) and Nick (CTO) to discuss what are the KPI's are for there next demo product.
+I met with Ryan (CEO) and Nick (CTO) to discuss what the key points of interest are (KPI's) are for their next demo product.
 Working together, we came up with 3 things that this dashboard has to do.

-We have should be showing interviewees their progress within our system
+• We should be showing interviewees their progress within our system

 Conceptualizing

-How might we create user retention through providing useful experiences?
+• Create user retention by providing useful experiences?

 Design Process